 In accordance with accounting guidance issued by GASB, CDA reflects investments and mortgage-backed securities at fair value, and the increase or decrease in fair value is included in the Statements of Revenue, Expenses, and Changes in Net Position.

-For investments (obligations of the U.S. Treasury) held by the Fund as of June 30, 2022, the following schedule summarizes annual increases/decreases in fair value and the cumulative difference between fair value and amortized cost:
+For investments (U.S. Treasury Securities) held by the Fund as of June 30, 2023, the following schedule summarizes annual increases/decreases in fair value and the cumulative difference between fair value and amortized cost: